MBerbert/ICursoVeraoBiotecUnifespSJC/README.md

 # Seeking culm specific promoter sequences for Biotechnological purposes

 The project goal to facilitate the automatic search of specific promoter sequences directly into the NCBI Gene Expression Omnibus (GEO) repository.
-The project is part of a work done at the I Summer Course in Biotechnology at Unifesp at São José dos Campos.
+The project is part of a work done in the I Summer Course in Biotechnology at Unifesp - São José dos Campos.

 ## Getting Started